kcarnold/cs344/content/units/05learning/homework.md

   - Then, try to predict the digit as a *classification* task, using cross-entropy loss.
 - Evaluate the accuracy on the test set.
 - Compare two different models: a single layer (logistic regression) model and a two-layer model with 30 hidden dimensions and ReLU activation.
+  - Optionally, try regularization.

 Constraints:

 - You may refer only to Fundamentals notebooks, and you must retype all code that you use for this assignment.
 - Do not use any material other than the official documentation for PyTorch Tensors.
 - Do not use any `fastai` capabilities beyond the data loading code provided.
+  - In particular, don't use `Learner`.
+You should implement your own training loop.
 - *Optional*: do not use any of the PyTorch autograd mechanisms.

 ## Why?